Approved by Council: November 1998

 Public Health Ontario.
 Ministry of Health and Long-Term Care of Ontario.
 Best practices for cleaning, disinfection and sterilization of medical equipment/devices.
 May 2013.

-7. This applies to new registrants (including physicians who perform or assist in performing exposure prone procedures in other jurisdictions), physicians who will begin performing or assisting in performing exposure prone procedures as part of their educational training, and physicians who are changing their scope of practice or re-entering practice.
-Physicians may wish to consult the Changing Scope of Practice policy and the Re-entering Practice policy for more general guidance on these topics.
+5. This applies to new registrants (including physicians who perform or assist in performing exposure prone procedures in other jurisdictions), physicians who will begin performing or assisting in performing exposure prone procedures as part of their educational training, and physicians who are changing their scope of practice or re-entering practice.
+Physicians may wish to consult the Ensuring Competence: Changing Scope of Practice and/or Re-entering Practice policy for more general guidance on these topics.

 8. This includes physicians who wish to perform or assist in performing procedures that may become exposure-prone (for example, a laparoscopic procedure that may convert to an open procedure) and also includes physicians who will have the potential to perform or assist in performing exposure prone procedures in the course of providing day-to-day care even though they may not be currently performing them.